 Additional information about Meritor Capital is available on the SEC's website at www.adviserinfo.sec.gov, which can be found using the firm's identification number, CRD# 313102.

 Item 2: Material Changes

 Material Changes

-The last update of this Form ADV Part 2A Brochure was filed in June 2023.
-Since then, there have been no material changes.
+The last update of this Form ADV Part 2A Brochure was filed in March 2024.
+Since then, there have been the following material changes: